“I Have Seen the Lord”:

 This encounter with Christ is central to our lives together.
 God has given us the gifts of freedom, of gratitude, of joy in being found and being loved in Christ.
 We share these gifts with others and proclaim the power of the Risen One.
 With individual seekers and communities of faith of many kinds, we share the good news of risen life through Christ’s love, in the here and now as well as the life to come.

 While we foster transformative leadership in all whose lives are rooted and grounded in the love of Christ, we respond to a special call to foster and equip women’s leadership.
-Even as women are ordained and some women come to public leadership in the Church, many women struggle with their own authority and power.
-We seek to connect women to the Divine power that is both masculine and feminine, a power within, among, and around us.
-Like Mary Magdalene, whose power was released through her healing relationship with Christ and her experience of the resurrection, the Spirit leads us to equip others to go and tell the good news of new life.
+Even as women are ordained and some women come to public leadership in the Church, many people (including us!) struggle with women’s authority and power.
+We seek to connect all people to the Divine power that is both masculine and feminine.
+This power is within, among, and around us.
+The Spirit leads us to challenge any boundaries that limit the spread of the Gospel.
+She also strengthens Companions to equip others to go and tell the good news of new life.

 With Mary Magdalene, we live on the border between what has been and what is emerging.
 We feel ourselves blessed in the renewal and healing offered by knowing Jesus.
 We follow Jesus through the fear and pain of misunderstanding, rejection, and danger.
 We are strengthened by the company of faithful people nearby and around the globe.
 As co-creators with the Divine, we join Her in growing Christian community face to face, and use online technologies to foster strong connections between people who may never meet in person.

 Glory to God whose power working in us can do infinitely more than we can ask or imagine.
 Glory to God from generation to generation in the Church, and in Christ Jesus forever!
 (Eph.
 3:20-21).